Superalgos/Superalgos/README.md

 ### Web Site

-For an overview of what Superalgos can do for you, please check the [Superalgos Website] (https://superalgos.org/).
+For an overview of what Superalgos can do for you, please check the [Superalgos Website](https://superalgos.org/).

 ### Superalgos Blog

-You can find everything we have written at the [Superalgos Blog] (https://medium.com/superalgos).
+You can find everything we have written at the [Superalgos Blog](https://medium.com/superalgos).

 ### Superalgos on Twitter

-To stay up-to-date, follow [Superalgos on Twitter] (https://twitter.com/superalgos).
+To stay up-to-date, follow [Superalgos on Twitter](https://twitter.com/superalgos).

 ### Superalgos on Facebook

-To stay up-to-date, follow [Superalgos on Facebook] (https://www.facebook.com/superalgos).
+To stay up-to-date, follow [Superalgos on Facebook](https://www.facebook.com/superalgos).

 # Contributing